intel/zephyr.js/README.md

 cp ${ZEPHYR_BASE}/scripts/cross_compiler/x86.config .config
 ```

-You can create a toolchain configuration or customize an existing configuration yourself using the configuration menus:
+(optional).
+You can customize an existing configuration yourself using the configuration menus:
 ```bash
 ct-ng menuconfig
 ```